Foklourng/CSSE-370/log.md

       8:C - Implement the JavaScript with react component into the project 8:D - Connect the react component to the project logically
   Note:
+  I learned how to implement react with my html file.
+I found react pretty useful in many situation even it requires a lot of programming knowledge.